Raizento/tmux-onedark-theme/README.md

 # tmux-onedark-theme
 A dark tmux color scheme for terminal that support [True Color](https://en.wikipedia.org/wiki/Color_depth#True_color_.2824-bit.29), based on [onedark.vim](https://github.com/joshdick/onedark.vim), which is inspired by [One Dark syntax theme](https://github.com/atom/one-dark-syntax) for the [Atom text editor](https://atom.io).

+# Important

+This is a fork of [odedlaz' tmux-onedark-theme](https://github.com/odedlaz/tmux-onedark-theme).

 ## Why?

 I wanted both vim and tmux to share the same color scheme.